416-901-9984

 Under this standard, the appellate court gives no deference to the trial judge.
 If the judge got the law wrong, the Court of Appeal will simply substitute the correct answer.

-This is a more favorable standard for appellants, because you don’t need to show the error was obvious or severe — you just need to show it was wrong.
+This is a more favorable standard for appellants, because you don’t need to show the error was obvious or severe — you just need to show it was wrong in law.

 Mixed Questions of Fact and Law